 How trying to find the perfect backpack basically ruined my life.

 In any case, the inexplicable perfectionism of my childhood eventually blossomed into the full-on unfiltered neuroticism of my adult self.
-By the start of college I had grown up to a towering 6'2'' (ladies, don't all come up at once), and it became impossible to find a backpack that didn't hurt my back after a few minutes of wear.
-I was also becoming increasingly frustrated with the way that my supermarket packs would fall apart so quickly, and wanted something that I could truly wear for rest of my life, or at the very least throughout college.
+By the start of college I had grown up to a towering 6'2'' (ladies, don't all come up at once), and it became impossible to find a backpack that didn't hurt my back after just a few minutes of wear.
+I was also becoming increasingly frustrated with the way that regular supermarket backpacks would fall apart so quickly, and wanted something that I could truly wear for rest of my life, or at the very least throughout college.

 A lot of people on campus were carrying North Face Recon bags, so I used some leftover money in my dining account and purchased one from the student store.
 It was incredible.
 Lightweight, comfortable, and *super* organized.
-The material was this super slick nylon ripstop that had a cool sheen to it.
+The material was a super slick nylon ripstop that had a cool sheen to it.
 Plus, the gigantic North Face logo plastered right on the front panel also gave me unfathomable PNW clout (ladies, seriously, don't all come up at once).
 I was ecstatic.
-I brought that bag on every commute, every trip, and every adventure I went on.
+I brought that bag on every commute, every trip, and every little adventure I went on.
 I had finally found my perfect, buy-it-for-life, do-it-all backpack.

 "Nic, I already have a newish backpack, so I'm probably not going to buy a new one.
 You should get one though."